CAAPIM/gateway-ansible-playbook/roles/gateway_import_database/README.md

 Dependencies
 ------------

-It depends on role gateway_processing_node to setup destination gateway and database, gateway_export_database to store db dump zip file in local directory and gateway_common/stop_gateway to stop the gateway service
+It depends on role gateway_configure_processing_node to setup destination gateway and database, gateway_export_database to store db dump zip file in local directory and gateway_common/stop_gateway to stop the gateway service